Cloyola98/Azure-SOC/README.md

 # Building a SOC + Honeynet in Azure (Live Traffic)
 ![Cloud Honeynet / SOC](https://user-images.githubusercontent.com/65828628/236935173-6cb5f050-376a-4396-97aa-c147d9297f52.gif)

-## Introduction
+## Summary

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+For this project, I created a small honeynet on Azure.
+I gathered logs from different sources and stored them in a Log Analytics workspace.
+Microsoft Sentinel used this workspace to build attack maps, send alerts, and track incidents.
+I measured security metrics in the unsecured environment for 24 hours, implemented security measures to strengthen the environment, and then measured metrics for another 24 hours.
+The following results illustrate the metrics we will present:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)